dpc-sdp/ripple/docs/content/design-system/5.components/detail-list.md

 ## Usage

-Detail List displays a list with labels.
-This surfaces and highlights key information to users.
+Use the detail list to display a list with labels.
+This surfaces (retrieves and displays) and highlights key information to users.

-Each row of the Detail List comprises a:
+Each row of the detail list comprises a:

-- Label, which is a description or information label, like 'Location'
+- label, a descriptive or informative label for your content, for example, 'Location'
-- Content, which is the piece of information itself, such as 'East Gippsland'.
+- content, the piece of information itself, for example, 'East Gippsland'.

-It's used to display:
+The detail list is used to display:

-- metadata like ‘Published Date', which would display like ‘22 March 2023’
+- metadata, for example, ‘Published date' (which shows as '22 March 2023’)
-- a status of a program or grant.
+- status, for example of a program or grant.

-Only use the Detail List for simple information.
-For data or complex information, consider using a [table](design-system/components/table).
+Only use the detail list for simple information.
+For data or complex information, consider using a table.

 ::DocsExample
 ---